 Silicon Valley Bank was a major bank in the technology sector.
 It has assets above $175 billion.
 On March 10, 2023, it was forced to cease operations following the California Department of Financial Protection and Innovation directive.
 All its assets were frozen, including about $3.3 billion worth of USDC reserves.
 This led to a major liquidity crunch in the crypto markets since USDC is one of the two major ERC-20 stablecoins.

-Since most of the volumes in the NFT world are on the Ethereum blockchain, thus people who were about to buy NFTs using USDC(an ERC-20 coin) saw their funds plummet in value.
+Since most of the volumes of the Non-Fungible Token world exist on the Ethereum blockchain, thus people who were about to buy NFTs using USDC(an ERC-20 coin) saw their funds plummet in value.
 Further, massive selling of USDC took place, skyrocketing on March 11, akin to the UST collapse.
 However, withdrawals were soon assured.
 This was a tweet from Jeremy Allaire, CEO of Circle.

 Will NFT Sales Resume?